Skip to main content

 2 mentions Positive Neutral Negative

 Players express frustration with the emotional impact of unclear hitboxes and input lag, which can lead to unexpected deaths despite timely dodging.
-This creates a sense of unfairness and can diminish the overall emotional engagement with the game.
+This inconsistency can create a sense of helplessness and diminish the overall enjoyment of the game.

 Buy Nex Machina